 Driving with Darren

-My Friday afternoon outing with Darren took us to Cates and Clarendon where I spotted the mini turret below.
-Our tour was restricted to the area bordered by Goodfellow, Delmar, Page, and Kingshighway.
+My Friday afternoon outing with Darren took us to this corner: Cates and Clarendon in north St. Louis where I spotted the mini turret.
+Our tour was limited to the area bordered by Goodfellow, Delmar, Page, and Kingshighway.

-And across the street this abandoned four family:
+Across the street from the turret this abandoned four family:

 This building baffled me.
-Someone started to apply white paint and stopped.
+Someone started to apply white paint on the top right and stopped.
 The board up wasn't completed.
-The arches and the quoining resonate.
+Can you see how the arches and the quoining resonate.

 Darren applauding the gold brick: